aurora-is-near/doc.aurora.dev/content/index.md

-Even though NEAR is a separate blockchain from Ethereum, Aurora aims for full compatibility with Ethereum development tools such as [Truffle] and [Hardhat].
+Even though NEAR is a separate blockchain from Ethereum, Aurora aims for full compatibility with Ethereum development tools such as [Truffle] and [HardHat].
 Additionally, NEAR's [trustless bridge] to Ethereum means even the assets on Aurora are the same as Ethereum.
 For example, account balances in Aurora's EVM are denominated in the same Ether (ETH) as on Ethereum itself.